 Roopbaan, meaning a ‘fabulous and beautiful person’ in Bengali, is the first and only LGBT magazine of Bangladesh.
-Under the pennant of a lifestyle magazine, Roopbaan features segments like fashion, travel, health, human rights, activism, literature etc. Love and Bangladesh are at the core of Roopbaan’s editorial policy; promote human right to love and establish the idea that same sex love exists in Bangladesh like in any other country or society in the world.
+Under the pennant of a lifestyle magazine, Roopbaan features segments like fashion, travel, health, human rights, activism, literature, etc. Love and Bangladesh are at the core of Roopbaan’s editorial policy; promote the human right to love and establish the idea that same-sex love exists in Bangladesh like in any other country or society in the world.

 The need for such a magazine originates in the context of Bangladesh, which is one of the 72 countries where homosexual conduct is criminalized by law.
-Since Bangladesh is a Muslim majority country with rather conservative value system, homosexuality is not tolerated or accepted.
+Since Bangladesh is a Muslim majority country with a rather conservative value system, homosexuality is not tolerated or accepted.
 Hence, LGBT persons suffer from social unacceptability, legal criminalization, physical violence, social harassment and possible threats of discrimination and homophobia.

-The magazine has published only two issues till date.
+The magazine has published only two issues to date.

-Iti Roopbaan is a book consisting of a series of letters collected from the Bangladeshi LGBT community.
+Iti Roopbaan is a book consisting of a series of letters collected from the Bangladeshi LGBTQI+ community.
 This book acts as a catharsis for queer people to express their sexual and gender identities in a Muslim dominated society.

 A queer poetry book under the banner of Roopbaan was published on February 27, 2015.
 The publisher of this book was attacked by Islamic extremists in September 2015.